MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/ActivityDefinitionJurisdiction.md

 ---
-title: ActivityDefinitionJurisdiction - Common Data Model | Microsoft Docs
+title: ActivityDefinitionJurisdiction in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: A legal or geographic region in which the activity definition is intended to be used.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Activity Definition Jurisdiction
+# Activity Definition Jurisdiction in electronicMedicalRecords

 A legal or geographic region in which the activity definition is intended to be used.